• Disease Overview

 Acknowledgment

-NORD gratefully acknowledges Howraa Alasker and Marcus McClure, NORD Editorial Interns from the Keck Graduate Institute, and Dr. Agnes Bloch-Zupan, DChD, PhD, HDR, PU-PH, Professor of Oral Biology, Faculty of Dentistry, University of Strasbourg, for assistance in the preparation of this report.
+NORD gratefully acknowledges Howraa Alasker and Marcus McClure, NORD Editorial Interns from the Keck Graduate Institute, and Dr. Agnes Bloch-Zupan, DChD, PhD, HDR, PU-PH, Professor of Oral Biology, Faculty of Dentistry, University of Strasbourg, and Gioconda Alyea, MD (FMG), MS, National Organization for Rare Disorders, for assistance in the preparation of this report.

 Disease Overview

-Tooth agenesis is a condition in which teeth are missing.
-Anodontia is a genetic disorder defined as the absence of all teeth.
-It usually occurs as part of a syndrome that includes other abnormalities.
-Also rare but more common than anodontia are hypodontia and oligodontia.
+Other conditions characterized by tooth agenesis are hypodontia and oligodontia, which are more common than anodontia.
 Hypodontia is genetic in origin and usually involves the absence of from 1 to 5 teeth.
-Oligodontia is genetic as well and is the term used to describe a condition in which six or more teeth are missing.
+Oligodontia is genetic as well and is the term used to describe a condition in which 6 or more teeth are missing.

-Hypodontia/oligodontia/anodontia might be considered as a unique clinical entity but with increasing severity.
+Hypodontia/oligodontia/anodontia might be considered as a unique clinical entity, meaning it’s the same basic problem – missing teeth, but each is with increasing severity.

 Tooth agenesis is often associated with a group of conditions affecting the development or function of the teeth, hair, nails and sweat glands called ectodermal dysplasias.